Education & Training

 My Approach to Working with Clients

-I adopt an eclectic approach to working with clients, meaning I tailor the psychotherapy to the individual client.
+I adopt an eclectic approach to working with clients, and tailor the psychotherapy to each individual.
 I have a particular emphasis on Cognitive Behavioral Therapy (CBT), which explores the manner in which our thoughts, feelings, and behavior interact to create emotional distress (and, conversely, emotional health).
 Above all, my focus is to help clients improve their emotional well-being and to empower them to turn their lives around in the most meaningful of ways.

 When we feel good, just about anything is possible.
 But, when our thoughts and feelings are unhealthy, we become weighed down and limited in what we can achieve, whether professionally, in relationships, or in other endeavors.